 The Salem area studio tour (encompassing Keizer, Silverton, Stayton, Monmouth, Independence, Rickreall and Dallas areas) began around 1996 through the Salem Art Association’s Artist Resources Committee.
 In 1998 it was operated autonomously by an informal group of artists.
 The Tour was first known as the Art Safari Studio Tour, and later changed to the Salem Area Studio Tour.
 After six years of chairing this annual event, chairperson Diane Trevett handed the reins over to Artists in Action.
-The Board of AiA consented and in June 2003 AiA began vigorously planning the event to be held in the Fall of 2003 year.
+The Board of AiA consented, and in June 2003 AiA began vigorously planning the event to be held in the fall of 2003.
 While planning and sponsorship was well underway, within two months SAA (under new leadership) approached AiA and petitioned to take over the event and bring it under the wings of SAA.
 Because SAA had the staff and other resources with which to run the event, AiA agreed.
 SAA then took over planning and held the studio tour in October 2004.
 Afterward, SAA decided to suspend operations of the event.
-In 2007, AiA Member Kathy Lull resurrected the Studio Tour event and it became known as “VAST”, for “Visual Artists Studio Tour”.
+In 2007, AiA Member Kathy Lull resurrected the Studio Tour event and it became known as “VAST,” for “Visual Artists Studio Tour.”
 VAST is operated autonomously but in cooperation with AiA as supporter and sponsor, and continues as an annual event.
+In 2014 it was renamed the Willamette Valley Open Studios (WVOS), and continues as a semi-annual event.

-AiA has been an active, vibrant network in the Salem area participating in a number of events, sharing art with the community and providing local artists with the opportunity to exhibit their works, such as First Wednesdays in downtown Salem (demonstrations and displays), covered bridge festivals, various restaurants, libraries and other public buildings, private corporate buildings such as Spinnaker Place (under the direction of Melody Fahey) and other local festivals and events too numerous to mention.
-In 2006 the Oregon State Fair revitalized the All-Oregon Arts Annual and has since provided expansive space for AiA to interact with the public in making, demonstrating and exhibiting art, as well as allowing sale of the member's works.
+AiA has been an active and vibrant network in the Salem area, participating in a number of events, sharing art with the community and providing local artists with the opportunity to exhibit their works, such as First Wednesdays in downtown Salem (demonstrations and displays), covered bridge festivals, various restaurants, libraries and other public buildings, private corporate buildings such as Spinnaker Place (under the direction of Melody Fahey), CCTV (under the direction of Paul Szudzik), and other local festivals and events too numerous to mention.
+In 2006 the Oregon State Fair revitalized the All-Oregon Arts Annual and has provided expansive space for AiA to interact with the public in making, demonstrating and exhibiting art, as well as allowing sale of the members' works.

 Articles of Incorporation 63B95E (pdf)